 AWS Glue

-View catalogued assets within your AWS Glue, or leverage AWS Athena to add data observability capabilities.
+View catalogued assets within your AWS Glue, or leverage AWS Athena to add data observability capabilities and monitor Iceberg tables.

 Freshness